supervisely-ecosystem/import-pdf-as-images/README.md

 # Overview

-This app allows you to download pages of PDF files as PNG images.
+This app allows you to import PDF files as PNG images.

 ❗ Be aware that "Remove temporary files after successful import" flag is enabled by default, it will automatically remove temporary input directory after import.